 How is the surgery performed?

 SCOLA is performed under general anaesthesia and takes about 1.5 hours to complete.
-A surgeon makes a 3-centimeter incision in the lower part of the abdomen just above the pubic bone.
+A surgeon makes 3 small incisions in the lower part of the abdomen just above the pubic bone.
 Then follows the insertion of a trocar which is used to fill the inside of the abdomen with CO2 gas.
 Using gas to blow the belly up is a common step in laparoscopic surgeries and it allows the surgeon more space to perform the complex procedure.
 The laparoscope (a tiny camera) and other surgical instruments help to repair the muscle structure.
 Once the laparoscope is in place, the surgeon inspects the abdomen and puts in special sutures to bring the two sides of the abdominal muscle together.
 Sometimes after diastasis repair with suture, the special mesh could be placed above the muscle.
 It depends on the width of diastasis and the patient’s tissue condition.
 At the end of the surgery, the surgeon places the drains (sometimes it is not necessary), sutures the incision, and places a bandage to cover the surgical site.

 Recovery after abdominal wall reconstruction

 Drainage at the end of the operation allows the removal of body fluids such as seroma and blood.
 The drain is withdrawn on the second or third day after the surgery.
 In some cases, the drain may be left longer (1 to 2 weeks) if high fluid secretion persists.
 While in the clinic, pain is controlled with intravenous medications and upon discharge from the hospital patients are prescribed pain killers, like naproxen or ibuprofen.
 At least 2 to 4 weeks are needed to rest post-op and it may take 1 to 2 weeks to return to a sedentary job.
 Even though the results are visible immediately, patients should expect swelling to persist for about 6 weeks and the end results to finalize in 3 to 12 months.
-To support the core, patients should wear a compression garment for 3 to 4 weeks and always bend at the knees when picking something up from so to avoid straining the back.
+To support the core, patients should wear a compression garment for 3 to 4 weeks and always bend at the knees when picking something up to avoid straining the back.